ecom-research/ComposeAE/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/compositional-learning-of-image-text-query/image-retrieval-with-multi-modal-query-on-1)](https://paperswithcode.com/sota/image-retrieval-with-multi-modal-query-on-1?p=compositional-learning-of-image-text-query)

-# Compositional Learning of Image-Text Query for Image Retrieval - Accepted at WACV 2021
+# Compositional Learning of Image-Text Query for Image Retrieval : WACV 2021
-The paper can be accessed at: https://arxiv.org/pdf/2006.11149.pdf
+The paper can be accessed at: https://arxiv.org/pdf/2006.11149.pdf.
+This is the code accompanying the WACV 2021 paper: Compositional Learning of Image-Text Query for Image Retrieval.

 ## Introduction